sarahciston/codingcare/posts/0critintro.md

 ### * : *Interstitial Portals*

-These essays are meant to be portals to other times and places where "the past is not lost, however, but rather a space of potential." @chunDiscriminatingDataCorrelation2021 Past-present-future are spaces to know our relationships with systems differently and intimately. @olufemiExperimentsImaginingOtherwise2021
+These essays are meant to be portals to other times and places where "the past is not lost, however, but rather a space of potential." [@chunDiscriminatingDataCorrelation2021] "Past-present-future" are spaces to know our relationships with systems differently and intimately. [@olufemiExperimentsImaginingOtherwise2021 ]

 >"the future is not in front of us, it is everywhere simultaneously: multidirectional, variant, spontaneous.
 We only have to *turn around*.
-Relational solidarities, even in their failure, reveal the plurality of the future-present, help us to see through the impasse, help temporarily eschew what is stagnant, help build and then prepare to shatter the many windows of the here and now." @olufemiExperimentsImaginingOtherwise2021
+Relational solidarities, even in their failure, reveal the plurality of the future-present, help us to see through the impasse, help temporarily eschew what is stagnant, help build and then prepare to shatter the many windows of the here and now." [@olufemiExperimentsImaginingOtherwise2021]
 >"The imagination is central to the cultural production of revolutionary movements; its primary role is to signal *what could be.
 What could be* is a lingistic stand-in for a set of political, social and cultural demands, strategic aims, revolutionary longings.
-As such, it resists singular definition."
+As such, it resists singular definition."[@olufemiExperimentsImaginingOtherwise2021]

 Michel de Montaigne called his essays 'trials' or 'attempts'.
 These interstitial essays are attempts (essay: to try).
 They are also trials in the sense of struggles, to get at the core of the thing by sneaking between its ribs.
 They glance against logical modes of academic critical analysis or direct writing [as the production of use or call to action [XXXword?]] to be the thing and interrogate the thing at once.

->"to let this book be the crisis rather than about the crisis or crises, rather, a plurality of traumas and pains felt collectively and individually." @cerankowskiSutureTraumaTrans2021
+>"to let this book be the crisis rather than about the crisis or crises, rather, a plurality of traumas and pains felt collectively and individually." [@cerankowskiSutureTraumaTrans2021]

->"constituting life through the act of writing—rather than as expressive (describing a life that exists prior to the act of writing about it)." @fournierAutotheoryFeministPractice2021
+>"constituting life through the act of writing—rather than as expressive (describing a life that exists prior to the act of writing about it)." [@fournierAutotheoryFeministPractice2021]

 Interest is about associative power, and connection
 >"Isabelle Stengers argues that "interesting" in science involves a similar binding of subjects to subjects.
-Noting that "interest" derives from interesse, "to be situated between," @ngaiOurAestheticCategories2015
+Noting that "interest" derives from interesse, "to be situated between," [@ngaiOurAestheticCategories2015]

 ### Permissive processing